 - Super Mario Bros.

 - You can't kill Cortez in Paper Mario: The Thousand-Year Door as he just keeps coming back with new flashy forms and finally just ends the fight to gloat that nothing you can throw at him will kill a ghost.
-It leads to one of the game's funnier moments where Mario just politely informs him that all they want is the Crystal Heart and asks if they can have it, and Cortez just gives it to them after brief consideration because "what's one jewel to a guy like him?"
+It leads to one of the game's funnier moments where Mario just politely informs him that all they want is the Crystal Star and asks if they can have it, and Cortez just gives it to them after brief consideration because "what's one jewel to a guy like him?"
 Even the flavor text of the Crystal Heart in the status menu tells you it was earned "by not really defeating Cortez".

 - Teenage Mutant Ninja Turtles (2012):